pnxenopoulos/awpy/README.md

 **Counter-Strike 2 Demo Parsing, Analytics and Visualization in Python**

-- :computer: Parse Counter-Strike demos in Python with one line or CLI call
+- :computer: Parse Counter-Strike demos in Python or with a command-line interface
-- :skull: Access tick-level player and event data
+- :skull: Access tick-level player and event data, like kills, damages and more
 - :chart: Calculate popular statistics, such as ADR, KAST and Rating
 - :mag_right: Determine player visibility in microseconds
-- :earth_americas: Parse navigation meshes (.nav) and calculate graph distances
+- :earth_americas: Parse navigation meshes (.nav) and calculate distance metrics
 - 🎞️ Visualize Counter-Strike data, including animated round gifs and heatmaps
 - :speaker: Active [Discord](https://discord.gg/W34XjsSs2H) community